Your credit score is an important part of your financial life, but is it worth obsessing over obtaining a perfect or near-perfect score like 800?

 “There are people who want to be at 850 (the highest possible score).
 I don’t get it.
 You’re crazy if you obsess with an 800 or 850 credit score,” Clark says.

-While Clark does want you to pay attention to your credit, he says that once you reach a certain point you’re wasting your time thinking too much about it.
+While Clark does want you to pay attention to your credit, he says that once you reach a certain point, it’s a waste of time to think too much about it.

 “Your goal is from wherever you are right now, to try to move that number up,” Clark says.
 “But once you get to 760, just give it a rest,” he says.